28 Days (band): 2003–2007: Extremist Makeover and hiatus

-In February 2003 the band received negative publicity when they and their fans, were accused of causing damage worth $4,500 at a concert by rival Sydney-based alt-rock band, the Drugs.
-The damage was allegedly in response to an open letter, which the Drugs' lead singer, Ian Baddley (Matt Downey), had posted on his band's website.
+In February 2003, the band received negative publicity when they and their fans were accused of causing damage worth $4,500 at a concert by rival Sydney-based alt-rock band, the Drugs.
+The damage was allegedly in response to an open letter that the Drugs' lead singer, Ian Baddley (Matt Downey), had posted on his band's website.
 Baddley wrote that, at 28 Days' 2003 Big Day Out performance in Sydney, Dunne had provided "improper, unhealthy and bigoted messages of hate and vilification [which] are far worse then [sic] anything I've ever heard from a member of Rammstein."
-A report in The Age concluded that Baddley was, "accusing [Dunne] of being homophobic and using hateful labels."
-Dunne did not reply to Baddley, and denies being homophobic; he described the situation as, "a bit gay".
+A report in The Age concluded that Baddley was "accusing [Dunne] of being homophobic and using hateful labels."
+Dunne did not reply to Baddley, and denies being homophobic; he described the situation as "a bit gay".
 28 Days were not charged by police despite the Drugs' accusations.

 28 Days issued a single, "Like I Do" (March 2004), followed by "Use It" (August) and "Birthday" (October), but none reached the top 50.
 Their fourth studio album, Extremist Makeover (October 2004), peaked at number 31 and the group left Festival Mushroom in the following month.
 A month before the album appeared, Matt Bray was replaced by Adrian Griffin on drums.
 In March 2006, the band self-released a six-track EP, Bring 'Em Back, and another DVD, When Dickheads Snap 3 which was only available at 28 Days shows.
 The band announced their 10 Years of Cheap Fame Tour and a compilation album of the same name appeared in March 2007.
 The band retired late in 2007.

 2009–2018: Reformation and Lost Songs

 28 Days reformed in 2009 with the line-up of Dunne, Gardner, Hepburn and Griffin.
 In May they released a new demo on their MySpace page.
 They supported Bodyjar's farewell tour in November of that year and played the Fistful of Awesome showcase at Melbourne's Hi Fi Bar, with up and coming rock acts.
 In April 2010, 28 Days released a single, "Sing It to Me".
 In 2013 they issued, "Amber Afternoons", and another six-track EP, Lost Songs, which is a collection of rare tracks.
 Their final single, "Unmarked Graves", appeared in April 2015.
-Subsequently no new material and their official website has not been updated since mid-2013; They contiune to play live regularly despite no new music being in the works.
+Subsequently no new material and their official website has not been updated since mid-2013.
+They continue to play live regularly despite no new music being in the works.